 RT: 115 mm | FT: 130 mm | R: 432 mm | HA: 67.5° | CS: 436 mm

 The Transition Smuggler, like the Django 29, is a competent bike in a wide variety of situations, and it should appeal to a lot of people.
 Compared to the Django 29, the Smuggler gets a slight edge on rowdy descents, but it gives up a little ground in terms of climbing and pedaling efficiency.
-Also like the Django 29, the Smuggler isn’t the lightest in its class, partly due to the fact that it’s (as of this writing) still only available in aluminum.
-It doesn’t haul quite as much ass on descents as the Following (or some of the longer travel 29ers), but it’s much more manageable on slower speed “normal” trails.
+Also like the Django 29, the Smuggler isn’t the lightest in its class, though their is now a lighter carbon version available.
+It doesn’t haul quite as much ass on descents as the Following (or some of the longer-travel 29ers), but it’s much more manageable on slower speed “normal” trails.

 RT: 120 mm | FT: 130 mm | R: 411 mm | HA: 67.5° | CS: 442 mm

 The Ripley LS is one of the shorter bikes in this comparison, and that helps to make it nimble.
 It is a also a very efficient pedalling bike, putting it at the top of my list when it comes time to log serious miles.
 The rear end offers enough smooth, efficient travel to make the Ripley capable in rough terrain and to keep things fun.
 The Ripley LS doesn’t hold your hand when the going gets tough, but a skilled pilot can have fun on it in most terrain.
 The only time I find fault with it is at high speeds where the short wheelbase prevents it from being as stable as it might be.